Jurickson Profar Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Jurickson Profar (.239 on-base percentage in past 10 games, 75 points below season-long percentage), battle starter Michael Grove and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+Jurickson Profar, with a slugging percentage of .237 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Emmet Sheehan on the hill, June 29 at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Dodgers.
+In his previous game he had a hitless performance (0-for-3 with an RBI) against the Dodgers.

 Jurickson Profar Game Info & Props vs. the Dodgers